-This is a big increase for this region because flows into U.S. based Gold ETF’s only increased 6% during the same period.
-Thus, the percentage increase into European Gold ETF’s was 7 times greater than flows into U.S. Gold ETF’s.
+This is a big increase for this region because flows into U.S.-based Gold ETFs only increased by 6% during the same period.
+Thus, the percentage increase in European Gold ETFs was 7 times greater than flows into U.S. Gold ETFs.

 This next chart shows the increase in European Gold ETF inventories since the first quarter of 2016:

-That being said, we are also seeing a substantial increase of inventories in the U.K. Gold ETFs.
-Here is breakdown of Gold ETF inventory changes in these three countries Gold ETFs:
+That being said, we are also seeing a substantial increase in inventories in the U.K. Gold ETFs.
+Here is a breakdown of Gold ETF inventory changes in these three countries Gold ETFs:

 German, U.K. & U.S. Gold ETF Inventory Changes (Q1 2016 – Q2 2017):

 German Xetra-Gold = +97 mt

 U.K. Source Physical Gold P-ETC = +38 mt